 Low intakes of vitamin K have been associated with a higher risk for bone fracture.
 Adequate vitamin K consumption is important for good health, as it acts as a modifier of bone matrix proteins, improves calcium absorption and may reduce urinary excretion of calcium.5

 Kale is high in fiber and water content, both of which help to prevent constipation and promote regularity and a healthy digestive tract.
+It also contains vitamin, which promotes iron absorption, and B vitamins, which are essential for the release of energy from food.

 Healthy skin and hair